timtjtim/SEFlair/README.md

  - Up to 10,000 visitors per UTC day.
  - An HD Flair - better than the 208 x 58 images provided by SE (not retina ready).

-# Thanks to the following resources:
+# Thanks to the following resources

  - http://www.getpostman.com
  - http://stackoverflow.com/q/2263096